khalid-hussain/shaheen/chap2.md

 Andalus that belonged to the Arabs, whose power and majesty has become a legend of the past.
 This Rock of Gibraltar is the same one where Tariq bin Ziyad's ships had anchored.
-Cordova is that very city where the pompous courts of Abdul Rehman III would leave the ambassador of great emperors absolutely awestruck.
+Cordova is that very city where the pompous courts of Abdul Rahman III would leave the ambassador of great emperors absolutely awestruck.
 This Andalus is the same, however, the nation whose sweat and blood bestowed life and beauty to its ashes has been obliterated.
 Buried beneath these ruins lie the bodies of the glorious builders who made this country a